 - Transporting illegal explosives

-- Driving while license is suspense or revoked
+- Driving while a license is suspended or revoked

 Can I Still Get Points if I Pay Off My Ticket?